 Security can be taken over a bank account located in Singapore by way of a charge over the account.
-This charge may require the consent of the bank with which the bank account is held in order for the same to have priority over the general bankers' lien which the bank may have over the account and the funds standing therein.
-In addition, a charge over a bank account and the funds standing therein would need to be registered under Section 131(3) of the Companies Act (Cap.
-50, 2006 Revised Edition) failing which the charge will not be enforceable against the liquidator or other creditors of the account holder.
+This charge may require the consent of the bank with which the bank account is held in order for the same to have priority over the general bankers' lien that the bank may have over the account and the funds standing therein.
+In addition, a charge over a bank account and the funds standing therein would need to be registered under Section 131(3) of the Companies Act 1967 failing which the charge will not be enforceable against the liquidator or other creditors of the account holder.